-Easy method: Use a video server (a network device that converts analog video to digital video).
-In this scenario, Symphony connects to the video server the same way it connects to a network camera; therefore, follow the steps in "Network Tab - Identify a New Network Camera" on page 19.
+Use a video encoder (a network device that converts analog video to digital video).

+Symphony connects to the video encoder the same way it connects to a network camera; therefore, follow the steps in "Network Tab - Identify a New Network Camera" on page 19.